Skip to Content

 Maybe you have already visited the city and were totally amazed by it, because, who wouldn’t… Whether you have been to Ljubljana or not, wintertime has one great reason for you to come back – the Christmas lights and markets.

-They were designed years ago by various artists and the city recycle them every year, changing the composition and placement a bit, so it’s actually always different.
+They were designed years ago by various artists, and the city recycles them every year, changing the composition and placement a bit, so it’s actually always different.

-I remember the feeling, entering Preseren square from Copova street and getting the first glance of the Christmas lights, always wondering what they changed this time.
+I remember the feeling of entering Preseren Square from Copova Street and getting the first glance at the Christmas lights, always wondering what they had changed this time.

 Stroll through the old town and enjoy the Christmas lights decoration.
 Search for angels, geometrical shapes, planets, and falling stars.